AungMyoKyaw/betterprompt-mcp/README.md

 Or install directly into VS Code (opens a prompt to add the MCP server):

 [<img src="https://img.shields.io/badge/VS_Code-VS_Code?style=flat-square&label=Install%20Server&color=0098FF" alt="Install in VS Code">](https://insiders.vscode.dev/redirect?url=vscode%3Amcp%2Finstall%3F%257B%2522name%2522%253A%2522betterprompt%2522%252C%2522command%2522%253A%2522npx%2522%252C%2522args%2522%253A%255B%2522-y%2522%252C%2522betterprompt-mcp%2522%255D%257D)

+Once installed, you can either:

+1. **Call the enhancement tool explicitly** - Use the `enhance-prompt` tool when you want to improve a specific prompt
+2. **Enable auto-enhancement** - Configure your client to automatically enhance every prompt (see [Auto-Apply Enhancement](#auto-apply-enhancement))

 ---